soberwp/controller/README.md

 ## Setup

-By default, create folder `controllers/` within the active theme directory.
+By default, create folder `controllers/` within your active theme directory.

 Alternatively, you can define a custom path using the filter below within your themes `functions.php` file;
 ```php